kdbinsidebrains/site/_project/05-sdk.md

 ![sdkSettings](/assets/images/project/sdk/sdkSettings.png)

-When just press add 'plus' button to create new one:
+When just press adds 'plus' button to create a new one:

 ![sdkCreating](/assets/images/project/sdk/sdkCreating.png)